sourcefrog/conserve/doc/design.md

 However, it is possible something will go wrong and we end up with an inadvertent dual-master situation.
 Requirements for that case are:

- - Dura should not damage the repository.
+ - Conserve should not damage the repository.

  - If possible, one writer should continue and write a full valid backup, and all the others should terminate.